A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Introduction

 Recently many different techniques have been taken into consideration to try to overtake this problem.
-Galerkin projection has widely been employed to develop new reduction strategies capable of exploiting the information of just a few full order solutions for different parameter values in order to perform efficient, accurate and much cheaper solutions for a different selection of the parameter (for fluid flows applications, \cite{amsallem2008interpolation,tezaur2017advanced,yano20206,weller2010numerical,StabileRozza2018} represents relevant works).
-Many different choices are possible to take advantage of the dynamical content contained into high fidelity solutions.
-The most used ones are the Proper Orthogonal Decomposition (POD) (see \cite{akhtar2009stability,baiges2014reduced,burkardt2006pod,kunisch2002galerkin,san2013proper}), the Proper Generalized Decomposition (PGD) (see \cite{dumon2013proper,chinesta2011short}), the Dynamic Mode Decomposition (DMD) (see \cite{schmid2010dynamic,kutz2016dynamic}) or the Greedy algorithm (see \cite{hesthaven2016certified,urban2014greedy}).
+Galerkin projection has widely been employed to develop new reduction strategies capable of exploiting the information of just a few full order solutions for different parameter values in order to perform efficient, accurate and much cheaper solutions for a different selection of the parameter (for fluid flow applications, \cite{amsallem2008interpolation,tezaur2017advanced,yano20206,weller2010numerical,StabileRozza2018} represent relevant works).
+Many different choices are possible to take advantage of the dynamical content contained in high fidelity solutions.
+The most used ones are the Proper Orthogonal Decomposition (POD) \cite{akhtar2009stability,baiges2014reduced,burkardt2006pod,kunisch2002galerkin,san2013proper}, the Proper Generalized Decomposition (PGD) \cite{dumon2013proper,chinesta2011short}, the Dynamic Mode Decomposition (DMD) \cite{schmid2010dynamic,kutz2016dynamic} or the Greedy algorithm \cite{hesthaven2016certified,urban2014greedy}.
+The first idea behind the POD, as it was originally formulated in the domain of fluid dynamics to analyze turbulence, is to decompose a vector field into a set of deterministic spatial functions weighted by time/parameters coefficients.